DevOse/LEARNING-C/README.md

-Learning to program with C
+Learning to program with C.